sahilrajput03/persist.ml/README.md

 It seems the app won't work in background i.e., if you exit chrome the app sucks and timer doesn't seem to be working as it freezes after 10-30secs.. need to look for some alternate to fix this.

+Know about discard status by browsing the url @ `chrome://discards/`

 ## Testing phase:

 - [ ] Test if sound can be executed by a webpage after certain interval?...